 Quickly shoving the paper in my pocket, I made my way to my car.

 "Dickhead", I muttered under my breath, loud enough so he could hear me.

 He didn't stop laughing, and I suddenly felt the urge to choke him.

 I didn't know why I turned my head once I was inside.
 I caught a glimpse at him and the smirk on his face.
 A mass of hair bounced over his forehead as he kept laughing.

 I stuck my tongue out – which was so not me and so not ladylike but I didn't care.
 I parked far away from him.

-I was a dentist student, so hopefully he was some med student or maybe took the wrong direction and I'd never have to deal with him.
+I was a dental student, so hopefully he was some med student or maybe took the wrong direction and I'd never have to deal with him.